emjun/rTisane/docs/step3.md

 script <- query(conceptualModel=cm, dv=testScore, iv=tutoring, data=df)
 ```

-*Important note:* In order to infer a statistical model, there must be a hypothesized relationship between the `iv` and `dv`.
+*Important:* In order to infer a statistical model, there must be a hypothesized relationship between the `iv` and `dv`.

 Executing the `query` will initiate an interactive process to clarify the input conceptual model and present you with a few follow-up questions necessary to infer a statistical model.